 Churn Detection Depends on the Subscription Model

 Determining whether or a not a customer will become a churner (i.e., no longer remain a customer) is fairly straightforward in subscription models, but a bit more challenging in non-subscription models.
 In subscription models, a customer churns when they request cancellation of their subscription.
 In non-subscription models, however, you need to analyze your customer’s behavioral tendencies in order to identify potential churn (e.g., the amount of time since he last used the company’s services/products).
-The goal is to then determine the specific point when your customer will no longer use your services or products.

 There are two complementary modeling approaches used to predict churn: